wigwej/Pewlett-Hackard/README.md

 **RESULTS**

-*About 98% of current employees fall within the retirement bracket.
+* About 98% of current employees fall within the retirement bracket.

-*only 1550 employees are eligible for mentorship program
+* Only 1550 employees are eligible for mentorship program

 * Most of the employees elibible for mentorship occupy senior positions.

-*Pewlett Hackard is top heavy.
+* Pewlett Hackard is top heavy.

 **SUMMARY**